jonasjohansson/11.igem.se/pages/wiki/project/model.md

 ### Model Analysis

-Analysis of a bifurcation analysis for P2 genetic switch in order to explore its bistability, as well as sensitivity analysis for both plasmid systems to determine the influence of various parameters. [→ Learn more](/wiki/model-analysis/)
+Bifurcation analysis for P2 genetic switch in order to explore its bistability, as well as sensitivity analysis for both plasmid systems to determine the influence of various parameters. [→ Learn more](/wiki/model-analysis/)

 ## Conclusions